 One of the topics that primary school students in unable to master in fraction.
 Traditional teaching approach using inconsistent teaching aids can confuse the students who are trying to develop the concepts of fraction.
 Besides, manipulating numbers approach is only suitable for the bright students and those who can memorize the steps to get the answers.
 There is even some occasion when students can give the correct answer although they don't really understand the concept itself.
 When these students are tested with higher order thinking type of questions, they may face difficulties as they do not have sufficient conceptual knowledge of fraction.

 OBJECTIVE OF RESEARCH

-The main objective of this study was to investigate the effect of using Computerized Software on fraction understanding for the students.
-And also to made comparative between traditional teaching method and entrepreneurship learning methods.
-Also, the purpose of the study is to find out the real reasons behind the weak achievement of students in the economics course.
+The main objective of this study was to investigate the effect of Computerized Software on fraction understanding for the students.

 LITERATURE REVIEW

 1. Importance of Fraction in Post-School Experience